zimfw/prompt-pwd/README.md

 Settings
 --------

-Use the following zstyle to enable truncating the path to the git root when in a git repo:
+Use the following zstyle to truncate the path to the git root when in a git repo:

     zstyle ':zim:prompt-pwd' git-root yes

+To truncate the number of trailing path components, use the following zstyle with a positive value:

+    zstyle ':zim:prompt-pwd:tail' length <value>

 To customize the maximum number of characters per path component, use: